cilium/cilium/Documentation/operations/upgrade.rst

   ``CiliumLoadBalancerIPPool.spec.blocks``.
 As of v1.15 both fields have the same behavior.
 The ``cidrs`` field will be removed in v1.16.
 Please update your IP pool configurations to use ``blocks`` instead of ``cidrs`` before upgrading.
+* For IPsec, the use of per-tunnel keys is mandatory, via the use of the ``+`` sign in the secret.
+See the :ref:`encryption_ipsec` guide for more information.

 Removed Options
 ~~~~~~~~~~~~~~~